 - Step 2: Select Communicate.
-It’s located on the bottom of the screen, and the icon looks like a chat bubble.
+It’s located on the bottom of the screen — the icon looks like a chat bubble.

-- Step 3: Select the little person icon in the upper right-hand corner to go into your profile.
+- Step 3: Select the little person icon in the upper right corner to go into your profile.

-- Step 4: Click on where you see your name, and underneath it says My Profile & Settings.
+- Step 4: Click on where you see your name.
+Underneath, it says My Communication Settings.

-- Step 5: Click on Edit in the upper right-hand corner.
+- Step 5: Click on Edit in the upper right corner.

 - Step 6: Change your first name to whatever you’d like.

 Keep in mind this change will affect other aspects of your Alexa experience.
-Let’s say you change your name from “Erika” to “Potato.”
-This change will not only make Alexa call you “Potato” but it will also say your messages to other Echo users are from “Potato,” instead of from “Erika.”
+Let’s say you change your name from Erika to Potato.
+This change will not only make Alexa call you Potato, but it will also say your messages to other Echo users are from Potato instead of from Erika.
 So, if you’re going to change what Alexa calls you, make sure you’re changing your name to something you’re comfortable having as your public nickname.
-Also, when you change your name, and you ask Alexa, “What’s my name?”
-She will say the new name, but she’ll indicate the name on the account as well (she’ll say, “I’m talking to Potato, this is Erika’s account.”)
+Also, after you change your name, if you ask Alexa, “What’s my name?” she will say the new name, but she’ll indicate the name on the account as well.
+For example, she’ll say, “I’m talking to Potato.
+This is Erika’s account.”